ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_consecdrydays.rst

    :align:   center
    :width:   14cm

-   Example of the number of occurances with consecutive dry days of more than five days in the period 2001 to 2002 for the CMIP5 model bcc-csm1-1-m.
+   Example of the number of occurrences with consecutive dry days of more than five days in the period 2001 to 2002 for the CMIP5 model bcc-csm1-1-m.